gioapru/gioapru.github.io/_posts/2022-09-28-secnopagelim.md

 * Provide a link to an (anonymous) repository/resource that includes all such information!
   * Would the reviewers read it?
 Most reviewers print the paper on hard-paper, and unless they were made aware of such "extra" resources, such information would not be included in the printed paper

 A (possible) solution to all the above is by removing the limit to the length of _appendices_ that can be included in a paper---at least at the time of submission.
-The idea is providing a "shield" to authors, so that they can focus on describing their main contribution while transparently providing all technical details related to a given implementation (or a theoretical proof), which the reviewers **can** inspect if they believe it necessary---or that, at the very least, they cannot state that "the paper does not provide enough details" in their reviews.
+The idea is providing a "shield" to authors, so that they can focus on describing their main contribution while transparently providing all technical details related to a given implementation (or a theoretical proof).
+At the same time, reviewers **can** inspect such details---if they believe it necessary; or, at the very least, they should not state that "the paper does not provide enough details" in their reviews.

 As an **author** it is disappointing:
 * when you have to "cut" some technical details simply because the page limits do not allow you to do it feasibly---and then seeing your paper "rejected" because of "lack of details";